yuko1101/starrail.js/README.md

 # starrail.js
-A nodejs library for Star Rail.
+A Node.js library for Star Rail.